Bad Breath Treatment in London

 We understand that bad breath is a delicate subject for most people, and for this reason, we treat it with sensitivity.
 We have an extremely high success rate for bad breath cases and are confident that we can help you eliminate your problem.

 The vast majority of bad breath cases – nearly 90 percent – are caused by periodontal disease or gum disease.
-We are uniquely capable of providing bad breath and halitosis treatment because we’re experienced in the treatment of gum disease.
+We are uniquely capable of providing bad breath and halitosis treatment because we’re experienced in the diagnosis and treatment of gum disease.

 What leads to bad breath?